Cybersecurity-Ethical-Hacker/lfier/README.md

    pipx install tqdm
    ```

-**If you're using an older version or a different Linux distribution, you can install them using pip:**
+**If you're using an older Kali Linux version or a different Linux distribution ensure that you have Python 3.8+ installed.
+Then install the required dependencies using pip:**

    ```bash
    pip install -r requirements.txt